The best supplements & OTC pain relievers for period cramps

 As always, talk to your doctor before incorporating any new herbs or supplements into your diet.
 That said, here’s what the research points us towards as most promising for period pain prevention or relief:

-Cannabidiol (CBD): Scientists recently discovered that that, similar to NSAIDs, CBD is able to inhibit COX-2—the enzyme responsible for producing prostaglandins.2 Nowadays, CBD can be purchased almost anywhere in the United States.
-If you want to give it a shot for period cramps, you can find it in multiple forms: As an oral supplement, a topical balm, or even as a vaginal suppository.
+Scientists recently discovered that, similar to NSAIDs, CBD is able to inhibit COX-2—the enzyme responsible for producing prostaglandins.
+2 Nowadays, CBD can be purchased almost anywhere in the United States.
+If you want to give it a shot as a natural pain reliever for period cramps, you can find it in multiple forms: As an oral supplement, a topical balm, or even as a vaginal suppository.

-Chasteberry: Also known as chaste tree, chasteberry is promoted as a dietary supplement to help with symptoms of premenstrual syndrome, breast pain associated with the menstrual cycle, infertility, and other conditions.3
+Also known as chaste tree, chasteberry is promoted as a dietary supplement to help with symptoms of premenstrual syndrome (PMS), breast pain associated with the menstrual cycle, infertility, and other conditions.3 In a study, menstruators who took a daily 20mg Chasteberry tablet daily over the course of three months, experienced a significant reduction of their PMS symptoms.
+No wonder why so many menstruators consider Chasteberry one of the best supplements for PMS.

-Fennel: According to NutritionFacts.org, fennel is another promising herb for period pain: “Researchers believe fennel inhibits uterine contractions that are stimulated by prostaglandins.
-In one study, approximately 80 percent of young women who took capsules containing 30 milligrams of fennel extract 4 times a day for 3 days prior to the start of their menstrual period experienced less pain than those who took a placebo.”4 You can take it in capsules, drink fennel tea, or even buy the entire plant at your local grocery store (it tastes delicious roasted).
+According to NutritionFacts.org, fennel is another promising herbal remedy for period pain: “Researchers believe fennel inhibits uterine contractions that are stimulated by prostaglandins.
+In one study, approximately 80 percent of young women who took capsules containing 30 milligrams of fennel extract 4 times a day for 3 days prior to the start of their menstrual period experienced less pain than those who took a placebo.”
+4 You can take it in capsules, drink fennel tea, or even buy the entire plant at your local grocery store (it tastes delicious roasted).

-Ginger: Research suggests that ginger may help to protect against the increases in inflammation by inhibiting the body’s production of prostaglandins.
-Try drinking it as a tea or adding raw ginger to a smoothie or stir fry to lessen menstrual cramps.5
+Research suggests that ginger may help to protect against the increases in inflammation by inhibiting the body’s production of prostaglandins.
+Try drinking it as a tea or adding raw ginger to a smoothie or stir fry to lessen menstrual cramps.
+5

-Magnesium: Known to help with bowel regularity, sleep, and muscle cramps, magnesium has also been found to lessen menstrual pain.
+Known to help with bowel regularity, sleep, and muscle cramps, magnesium has also been found to reduce pain caused by menstruation.
 An open trial of magnesium as a treatment for dysmenorrhoea found that study participants who took the supplement had significantly reduced symptoms when compared with the pretreatment controls.7 Available in capsule form, you can also get lots of magnesium from leafy greens, nuts, seeds, and whole grains.

-Keep in mind that these remedies are promising, but not proven, in medical research.
-There’s no harm in giving them a try, but remember to talk to your doctor if your period pain is severe.
+Keep in mind that these home remedies are promising, but not proven, in medical research.
+No harm in giving them a try, but remember to talk to your doctor if your period pain is severe.

 The best OTC pain relievers for period cramps

-It may come as a shock to you that certain OTC pain relievers—even some of the brands that claim to be designed for treating period pain—may not be the most effective at getting to the source of your cramps.
+It may come as a shock to you that certain OTC medications—even some of the brands that claim to be designed for menstrual pain relief—may not be the most effective at getting to the source of your cramps.
 Why?
 Oftentimes, they don’t contain the right active ingredients.

 According to the American Academy of Family Physicians, “NSAIDs stop a certain kind of enzyme in your body from working.
 These are called cyclooxygenase enzymes (also called COX enzymes).
 COX enzymes speed up your body’s production of hormone-like substances called prostaglandins.
 Prostaglandins irritate your nerve endings and cause you to feel pain.”10